arlenawu/pewlett-hackard-analysis/README.md

 - ## Data Provided

-The data provided about the employees as Pewlett_Hackard included three tables that contained information about the employees as outined below:
+The data provided about the employees as Pewlett_Hackard included three tables that contained information about the employees as outlined below:

 [[employees.csv]](Data/employees.csv) -- employee #, birth date, first name, last name, gender, hire date